svetoslav0/script-ioner/README.md

 # Who wants to be a Script-ioner?
 '__Who wants to be a Script-ioner?__' is a simple console application build with TypeScript, JavaScript, Node.js and MySQL.
 The main goal is to answer five questions correctly.
 When the game starts a random question is selected from the database and the player should answer it by typing a number between 1 and 4 in the console.
+If the player gives a non-existing answer a message that shows the possible answers will appear.
 If the player gives a wrong answer, the game ends and the player loses the game.

 # Requirements
 * [Node.js](https://nodejs.org/en/)